 Application Information and Deadlines

 Important: If you are planning to participate in back to back study abroad programs (with UCEAP or any other organization), you must notify your campus study abroad office.
 There are important things to consider when participating in consecutive programs, such as program dates and visa requirements.
 Not all program combinations are possible.

 Application deadlines and information on the application process are available through your Campus EAP Office.
 Supplemental pre-departure materials will be required for many programs, including, but not limited to, host institution applications, visa and housing applications, medical clearances, etc.

 For participation in the program, you must meet all deadlines and submit complete application materials.

 These are minimum requirements.
-Your Campus EAP Office determines selection and final admission. the National University of Singapore.
+After selection by your UC Campus EAP Office, final admission is determined by the National University of Singapore.